 John Wilson presents the keynote address titled Personal Power in a Solar Village at the Commerce and Engineering Environmental Conference (CEEC) at Queens University in 2014.

-To find out more or to rent our house:
+To find out more about our house: